vamsib111/LWNNet-BCD/README.md

 # LWNNet-BCD

-## An Explainable Lightweight Neural Network for Breast Cancer Detection in 2D Ultrasound Images Using Feature Mapping

 This repository provides the implementation and reproducibility materials for **LWNNet-BCD**, a compact multi-task neural framework for breast ultrasound analysis.

 LWNNet-BCD integrates: